 Place the chocolate salami in the fridge for at least 4 hours.
 Bon appetit!

-- Because this chocolate salami recipe is eggless, it can be stored in the fridge for up to 1 week (wrap it well and place it in a plastic bag).
+Since it’s an egg-free dessert, it can be stored in the refrigerator for up to 1 week (wrap it well in plastic wrap or parchment paper).

 Tried this recipe?
 Please leave a comment with Star Ratings ⭐️⭐️⭐️⭐️⭐️ below.
 I will really appreciate it.